-In Georgia, a contested divorce is defined as a divorce in which parties cannot agree on all issues involved or one spouse flat out disagrees with the divorce.
+Georgia Law defines contested divorce when the parties cannot agree on all issues involved or one spouse flat out disagrees with the divorce.
 Often the issues are centered around splitting marital assets and child custody but each divorce is complex.
-At The Law Offices of Sean R. Whitworth, we understand the burden and financial issues that typically come with divorce.
+At the Law Offices of Sean R. Whitworth, we understand the burden and financial issues that typically come with divorce.

-Attorney Whitworth is an experienced and respected attorney in the surrounding Atlanta areas.
-He offers free case evaluations and flat rates so you can focus on the things that matter while we fight for you.
+Attorney Whitworth is located inn Marietta, Ga and offers free case evaluations and flat rates so you can focus on the things that matter while we fight for you.
 Contested divorce is the most common type of divorce specifically if there is children and assets involved.

 It can be hard to understand why someone would want to be with someone who no longer wants to be with them but reasons vary.

 - the spouse is financially or emotionally dependent

-- not care about your happiness/have unrealistic goals for the future
+- the spouse does not care about your happiness/has unrealistic goals for the future

 - panic over such a momentous change in their life